loup-brun/basal/README.md

 Basal was originally a fork of Matthew Hartman's great [Base](https://github.com/matthewhartman/base) framework, with opiniated practical tweaks (since the author's version didn't entirely correspond to my vision).

 The main goal is to provide a drop-in unobtrusive modern framework to start designing a site right away.
-The project is built on SASS.
+The project is built on [SASS](http://sass-lang.com).

 ### Cross-browser

 The framework should work across all browsers: FF, Chrome, Opera, Safari and IE8+.

-In the past, I supported IE7 as much as I could - however, as of 2015, most developers have dropped support for that browser - so have I.
+IE support is dropping quickly within the www community - Basal may eventually follow this trend.

 ### What's in the box?